 Affiliate Disclosure

 Some links on this page are paid (affiliate) links to licensed operators.
 If a link is used to sign up or deposit, we may earn a commission at no added cost to players.
-Compensation does not determine our scores, reviews follow the transparent criteria outlined in our rating methodology.
+Compensation does not determine our scores.
+Reviews follow the transparent criteria outlined in our rating methodology.

-Ten sportsbooks are licensed and active in Tennessee as of March 2026, all verified against the Tennessee Sports Wagering Council.
+Ten sportsbooks are licensed and active in Tennessee as of June 2026, all verified against the Tennessee Sports Wagering Council.

-Every sportsbook app below offers full Memphis Grizzlies betting markets – moneyline, spread, totals, player props, and same-game parlays.
+Every sportsbook app below offers full Memphis Grizzlies betting markets: moneyline, spread, totals, player props, and same-game parlays.
 Be aware that sportsbook promos in Tennessee can change, so make sure to confirm current offers directly with each operator before signing up.

 | Sportsbooks | Key Grizzlies Feature |